By Danielle Myers

 One of the most powerful benefits of technology is its ability to promote and enhance wellbeing by bringing people together – and nowhere is this more pronounced than in bridging the generational gap.

 New technologies make it easier than ever for seniors to live meaningful lives beyond the walls of their homes by facilitating opportunities for social interaction and participation in volunteer programming with local schools.
-Whether it is teaching, mentoring or simply sharing life experiences, these interactions stimulate friendships and the benefits extend across both demographics.
+Whether it is teaching, mentoring, simply sharing life experiences, or if you go to church—these interactions stimulate friendships and the benefits extend across both demographics.

 Studies have shown that seniors involved in intergenerational programs are more optimistic, feel less isolated, have greater social networks, report better health outcomes, and score better on cognitive tests.
 In addition to the physical and mental benefits seniors experience, intergenerational engagement has been directly linked to positive outcomes amongst children and young people who establish positive relationships with elders.